Scarlet Nexus: Story

-Kasane's platoon go to Mizuhagawa, where Others are being deployed by Seiran and allowed to let loose.
+Kasane's platoon find Others being deployed in battle by Seiran.
 In the onslaught, Naomi appears and sacrifices her life to protect Kasane and her platoon.
-Karen also appears in time to witness the death of another Other, whom he dubs Alice.
-He then forcefully copies Kasane's Red Strings ability and flees.
+Prominent OSF member Karen Travers appears in time to witness the death of another human-turned-Other, Alice.
+Karen copies Yuito and Kasane's Red Strings ability.
+This transpires Karen's main objective: to save Alice, his OSF comrade, using Red Strings to time travel and prevent her metamorphosis.